railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 --------------

-To place a Purchase Order with your supplier, use the menu :menuselection:`Purchase Management --> Purchase Order` for a new Purchase Order form.
+To place a Purchase Order with your supplier, use the menu :menuselection:`Purchase Management --> New Purchase Order` for a new Purchase Order form.

-Complete the following fields:
+Complete the following field:

-*  :guilabel:`Warehouse` : \ ``Warehouse``\  .
-Although this is not a required field, the selection
-   here automatically fills in the required field :guilabel:`Delivery Destination` on the :guilabel:`Purchase Shippings` tab.

 *  :guilabel:`Partner` : \ ``Plumbing Component Suppliers``\  .

 As you complete the :guilabel:`Partner` field, Open ERP automatically completes the :guilabel:`Address` field and the :guilabel:`Price List` field from information it takes out of the Partner record.
-Then click on the :guilabel:`Save Parent and Create New Record` icon to the right of the :guilabel:`Order Line` field.
-This automatically saves the body of the :guilabel:`Purchase Order`, and changes to a :guilabel:`Create New Record` icon.
+Then click on the :guilabel:`Save Parent Record.` icon to the right of the :guilabel:`Order Line` field.
+This automatically saves the body of the :guilabel:`Purchase Order`, and changes to a :guilabel:`Create New Record.` icon.
 Click that to open the :guilabel:`Purchase Order Line` window.

 Enter the following information

-*  :guilabel:`Product` : \ ``Titanium Alloy Radiator``\   - type in part of this name then click the :guilabel:`Search / Open a resource:guilabel:` icon at the end of the line to complete it,
+*  :guilabel:`Product` : \ ``Titanium Alloy Radiator``\   - type in part of this name then click the :guilabel:`Search` icon at the end of the line to complete it,

 When you've selected a product on the product line, Open ERP automatically completes the following fields from information it finds in the Product record:

 * :guilabel:`Product UOM` : the unit of measure for this product,

 * :guilabel:`Description` : the detailed description of the product,

 * :guilabel:`Scheduled date` : based on the product lead time,

 * :guilabel:`Unit price` : the unit price of the product,

-*  :guilabel:`Analytic account` : if any account is specified then it will appear on the order line,
+* :guilabel:`Analytic account` : if any account is specified then it will appear on the order line (it's not in this example),

-*  :guilabel:`Taxes` : applicable taxes defined in the partner, if specified, otherwise in the product, if specified.
+* :guilabel:`Taxes` : applicable taxes defined in the partner, if specified, otherwise in the product, if specified (there aren't any in this example).

 You can edit any of these fields to suit the requirements of the purchase order at the time of entry.
+Change the:

+* :guilabel:`Quantity` : \ ``10``\ ,

-Change the :guilabel:`Unit Price` to \ ``56.00``\  .
+* :guilabel:`Unit Price` to \ ``56.00``\ .

-Also enter:

-*  :guilabel:`Quantity` : \ ``10``\  .

  Save the order line and close the :guilabel:`Purchase Order Line` window by clicking the :guilabel:`Close` button.
 You can then confirm the whole one-line order by clicking :guilabel:`Save`, which makes the form non-editable.
 It's now in a state of \ ``Request for Quotation``\ , so click :guilabel:`Confirm Purchase Order`, which corresponds to an approval from a manager or from Accounts within your own company and moves the order into \ ``Confirmed``\
  state.

+.. todo:: Got HERE with non-null journal entry.
+Needs fixing by changing the procedure.

 Finally click :guilabel:`Approved by Supplier` to indicate the supplier's acknowledgment of the order.
 The order becomes \ ``Approved``\  .
 If you click the :guilabel:`Purchase Shippings` tab